 - 1 small onion, finely diced (or 1/2 a large onion)

-- 2 cups (or 1 can) cooked organic kidney beans, navy beans, or bean of your choice (Use only Eden brand canned beans; other canned beans are toxic.)
+- 2 cups cooked organic kidney beans, , navy beans, or bean of your choice (Choose beans in BPA-free cans, such as Eden or Westbrae brands)

 - 2 Tbsp. chili powder